+The Group operates in a single operating segment being the use of its investment property Linkletter's Place to derive various income streams.
 The Group operates wholly within Australia and aims to become a crop and grazing landlord after completion of remediation works on its sole investment property Linkletter's Place in Esperance, Western Australia.
 Opportunities for sale or leasing are assessed on an on-going basis.

-Notes to the consolidated financial statements For the year ended 30 June 2022 (continued)
+Notes to the consolidated financial statements For the year ended 30 June 2023 (continued)

-20. Parent entity financial information
+19. Parent entity financial information